JeremyRH/systemjs-loader-poc/README.md

 We speed up part of this process by preloading modules we know will be used by every feature module.
 You can see toolkit is included in the `index.html` even though it is a nested dependency.
 If we remove it from `index.html`, everything will still work but toolkit will be downloaded at a later time.

 ### Node.js builds
 There are Node.js builds included in the `dist` directories.
 These can be used for unit/integration tests.
-Note: dynamic `import()` doesn't work properly for these builds.
-A webpack plugin will probably be needed to get this to work.